RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

       4. When this happens for most of neurons, they start dying, occurring Dying ReLU problem
       5. Easy and computationally fast
    7. **Leaky ReLU**
-      1. Solves dying ReLU problem bby outputting a small slope of negative output when the input is 0 or negative, instead of flatly outputting 0.
+      1. Solves dying ReLU problem by outputting a small slope of negative output when the input is 0 or negative, instead of flatly outputting 0.
       2. Problem is how much slope is best cannot be identified.
       3. Easy and computationaly fast
    8. **Parametric ReLU (PReLU)**